linux-system-roles/postfix/README.md

-**WARNING**: If you specify `previous: replaced`, the role reinstalls the postfix package and replaces the existing `/etc/postfix/main.cf` and `/etc/postix/master.cf` files.
+**WARNING**: If you specify `previous: replaced`, the role reinstalls the postfix package and replaces the existing `/etc/postfix/main.cf` and `/etc/postfix/master.cf` files. <!--- wokeignore:rule=master -->
 Ensure to back up those files to preserve your settings.

 If you specify only `previous: replaced` under the `postfix_conf` dictionary, the role re-installs the `postfix` package and enables the `postfix` service